fabiqroz/fabiqroz/README.md

 ### Hi there 👋

+Welcome to my GitHub!
+I'm Fabiane Queiroz.

+Here is a short bio:

+I received a Bachelor's in Computer Science from the Computer Institute at the Federal University of Alagoas - Brazil.
+I did a master's degree (Computer Graphics) at the Informatics Center at the Federal University of Pernambuco - Brazil.
+I did my doctorate (Image Processing and Computer Vision) at the same University.
+I worked with Procedural Texture Synthesis in a 3D domain during my MSc.
+I focused on studying and developing a biological model for animal white spotting coat pattern generation.
+In my doctorate, I worked with Medical Image Restoration.

+Currently, I'm a Research/Professor at Universidade Federal of Alagoas.
+I teach my students about Algorithms, Data Structures and Object Orientation, Differential Calculus, Numerical Analysis, Signal and System Analysis, and Image Analysis.
+Yes, I know, it is too much!!
+Being a professor in Brazil hurts!
+My research interests include Medical Image Processing, Medical Data Analysis, Machine Learning, and Computer Vision.

 <!--
 **fabiqroz/fabiqroz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.